o2r-project/api/docs/compendium/substitute.md

 }
 ```

-- Filter by `base` and `overlay`:
+**Example** for filtering with both `base` and `overlay`:

 `curl https://.../api/v1/substitution?base=lO3Td&overlay=as4Kj`

 `GET /api/v1/substitution?base=lO3Td&overlay=as4Kj`

-Result will be a list of compendia ids that have been substituted out of a choosen base and overlay ERC
+The result is a list of compendia ids that have been substituted out of a chosen base and overlay ERC.

 ```json
 200 OK